ahlbergta/vrProject2/README.md

 ## Work Distribution

-* Travis Ahlberg: Added the map with lights that represent the states/cities that are affected by climate change
+* Travis Ahlberg: Added the map with lights that represents the states/cities that are affected by climate change

 * Eddie Garcia: The ability for the user to pick up coal and drop into fire place